AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md

 Check if there are large tables and consider if any of them can be flushed.
 Do this on the primary (source) node.

 For example, tables with reports can usually be flushed.
-For details on how to find large tables, see the [Find Large MySQL tables](/help/how-to/general/find-large-mysql-tables.md) article.
+For details on how to find large tables, see the [Find Large [!DNL MySQL] tables](/help/how-to/general/find-large-mysql-tables.md) article.

 If there are no huge report tables, consider flushing `_index` tables, just to return the Adobe Commerce application back on track. `index_price` tables would be the best candidates.
 For example, `catalog_category_product_index_storeX` tables, where X can have values from "1" to the maximum store count.
 Please mind that you would need to reindex to restore data in these tables, and in the case of big catalogs, this reindex might take a lot of time.